Bitcoin-com/bdc-kit-android/README.md

-# bdckit-android
+# bdc-kit-android
-UI + VIPER Kit for iOS built with Swift by the Wallet Team.
+UI + VIPER Kit for Android built with Kotlin by the Wallet Team.
 Enjoy!